empyreanx/obj-viewer/README.md

 ## Introduction

 A simple Wavefront OBJ model viewer written in C++ using OpenGL, FreeGLUT, and SDL_image.

-**Note:** Only the subset of the Wavefront OBJ specification need to render polygonal meshes is supported.

-**Note:** All file references (material libraries, textures) are assumed to be relative to the *.obj file.
+Only the subset of the Wavefront OBJ specification need to render polygonal meshes is supported.
+All file references (material libraries, textures) are assumed to be relative to the *.obj file.

 **TODO:**
 * Implement anti-aliasing.